evancarter-iex/mattermost-github-integration/README.md

 # Github integration for Mattermost

 Inspired by [mattermost-integration-gitlab](https://github.com/NotSqrt/mattermost-integration-gitlab) this program creates a server using [flask](https://github.com/mitsuhiko/flask) that listens for incoming GitHub event webhooks.
 These are then processed, formatted, and eventually forwarded to Mattermost where they are displayed inside a specified channel.
+Forked to allow hitting the channel via the url rather than the config.py
 ![](docs/preview.png)

 ## Requirements